 Description

-The refuge offers an ideal introduction to hiking for beginners while still providing enough variety to keep experienced hikers engaged.
-The well-maintained trail network can be completed in about an hour if you maintain a steady pace, though most visitors find themselves taking considerably longer as they pause to observe wildlife, capture photographs, or simply enjoy the peaceful lakeside atmosphere.
+The refuge offers an ideal introduction to hiking for beginners and families.
+The well-marked, relatively level trails can be completed in about 30 minutes to 1 hour, though most visitors find themselves taking longer as they pause to observe wildlife, capture photographs, or simply enjoy the peaceful lakeside atmosphere.

 Trail Experience and Terrain